How to fit an extractor fan

 - Tidy up the cable at the edge of the duct and fit the interior fixed grille.

-4. Fitting a ceiling fan
+4. Fitting a fan in the ceiling

 Positioning the fan and making the hole in the ceiling